 Who We Are

-St Luke’s ElderCare is committed to caring for our elders in the community through services provided in our nursing home sited in Ang Mo Kio, 23 senior care centres located islandwide and through the homes of our elders.
+St Luke’s ElderCare is committed to caring for our elders in the community through services provided at our Senior Care and Rehabilitation Centres, Active Ageing Hubs, Active Ageing Centre (Care) and Residence (nursing home).
 We deliver a full range of integrated services and programmes for our elders that include centre-based, community-based, home-based and residential-based services.

 These services are designed to benefit elders who have suffered physical disabilities as a result of stroke, fall or accident, as well as the frail and lonely who have no one to look after.